datanav/docs/technical/hubspot-superoffice.rst

    * - HubSpot Contactcompanyassociation Property
      - SuperOffice Person Property
      - SuperOffice Data Type
-   * - toObjectId (Dependant on having wd:Q703534 in sesam_simpleAssociationTypesDependant on having wd:Q703534 in sesam_simpleAssociationTypesDependant on having wd:Q703534 in sesam_simpleAssociationTypesDependant on having wd:Q703534 in sesam_simpleAssociationTypes)
+   * - toObjectId (Dependant on having wd:Q703534 in sesam_simpleAssociationTypesDependant on having wd:Q703534 in sesam_simpleAssociationTypesDependant on having wd:Q703534 in sesam_simpleAssociationTypesDependant on having wd:Q703534 in sesam_simpleAssociationTypesDependant on having wd:Q703534 in sesam_simpleAssociationTypesDependant on having wd:Q703534 in sesam_simpleAssociationTypesDependant on having wd:Q703534 in sesam_simpleAssociationTypes)
      - Contact.ContactId
      - "integer"